IIIF/api/source/presentation/4.0/index.md

 ##### lookAt

 A Camera is annotated into a Scene, and its facing is calculated via the `lookAt` property.
 The property's value is either a Selector or a Model instance that has been annotated into the Scene with the camera.
+The Selector will describe a polygon or point within the Scene, such as a PointSelector instance that gives the x,y and z coordinates.

+For the Model or polygonal Selector, the client should treat this as a PointSelector at the origin of the model or polygon.
+If the Model which the Camera is configured to look at is not, in fact, annotated into the Scene, then the client _SHOULD_ treat it as if the `lookAt` property was not defined.

-If not defined, then the client _SHOULD_ calculate the bounding box of all content in the Scene, and
+If not defined, then the client _SHOULD_ calculate the bounding cube of all content in the Scene, and look at the origin (0,0,0) of that cube.
+If there are no contents in the Scene, the camera will look at the origin of the Scene itself.

-**Question** What if there's no contents?

-**Question** What to do if the model is NOT in the scene?
+The value of `lookAt` _MUST_ be a JSON object.
+That object _MUST_ have an `id` and `type` property, and _MAY_ have other properties dependent on its type.
+The `type` _SHOULD_ be either "Model" or a subclass of Selector, such as "PointSelector".

+* A Camera object _SHOULD_ have the `lookAt` property.
+  Clients _MUST_ process the `lookAt` property on a Camera.
+* Other resources _MUST NOT_ have the `lookAt` property.
+  Clients _SHOULD_ ignore the `lookAt` property on other resources.

 {% include api/code_header.html %}
 ``` json-doc